yokawasa/azure-search-ta/README.md

                         Azure Search index name
   -a ANALYZER, --analyzer ANALYZER
                         Azure Search analyzer name
-  -t TEXTFILE, --textfile TEXTFILE
+  -t TEXT, --text TEXT  A file path or HTTP(s) URL from which the command line
+                        reads the text to analyze
-                        Text file to read and analyze -o OUTPUT, --output OUTPUT
+  -o OUTPUT, --output OUTPUT
                         Output format ("simple" or "normal").
 Default:normal
 ```

-### Example1: Output format normal
+### Example1: Analyzing text from a file and 'normal' output format
-Suppose you want to do text analysis for ja.microsoft analyzer in jaanalyzertest index
+Suppose you want to read text from simple1.txt and make analysis for the text with ja.microsoft analyzer in jaanalyzertest index
 ```
 $ cat sample1.txt
 吾輩は猫である